 Once you have worked a few rows with both garter and ribbing, the pattern will start to form like this:

-Although you are only a 4 inches into your scarf you have already learned almost everything you need to know!
+Although you are only 4 inches into your scarf you have already learned almost everything you need to know!
 You will keep going, working the ribbing between the markers and garter stitch everywhere else.
-Unless you have an unusually large ball of yarn, you will need to start a new ball of yarn <link> at some point in your scarf, at least once.
+The scarf will look a little wavy, but don’t worry, that will even out with blocking (more on what that means later).